Experience Paris Like an Insider – 5 Must-Do Itineraries

 The Louvre is, by itself, a full-day itinerary.
 Even if you don't spend all day inside, you need time to absorb what you've seen and time to wander around the grounds, up and down Rue de Rivoli, and stroll along the banks of the Seine.

 A normal person can probably only take 3 or 4 hours at a time in the Louvre.
-(That's us, anyway, if you can call us normal!)
+(That's us, anyway.)
 So, after you emerge from the museum, stop in at the terrace of Cafe Marly for a refreshing glass of champagne.
 Then, cross Rue de Rivoli and spend time relaxing in the garden of the Palais Royal, one of the more under-appreciated spots in Paris.

 Louvre Masterpieces Tour